GeoscienceAustralia/stormwavecluster/R/wave_dispersion/README.md

 where `lambda` is the wavelength (m), `T` is the period (s), `h` is the water depth (m), and `g` is gravity (m/s/s).

-In practice we want to compute the wave period given the wavelength and depth, and compute the wavelength given the wave period and depth.
+In practice we want to compute the wave period given the wavelength and depth, and/or compute the wavelength given the wave period and depth.

 The key routines are:
 ```r